Protecting Your Liver

 “It’s an organ you could easily trash if you don’t take good care of it,” says Rohit Satoskar, MD, of the MedStar Georgetown Transplant Institute.
 “And once you trash it, it’s gone.”

-Your liver is about the size of a football and sits under your lower ribcage on the right side.
+Your liver is about the size of a football and sits under your lower rib cage on the right side.
 It has several important things to do.
-It helps clean your blood by getting rid of harmful chemicals that your body makes.
+The liver helps clean your blood by getting rid of harmful chemicals that your body makes.
 It makes a liquid called bile, which helps you break down fat from food.
-And it also stores sugar called glucose, which gives you a quick energy boost when you need it.
+Also it stores sugar called glucose, which gives you a quick energy boost when you need it.

 There’s nothing tricky about keeping your liver in good shape.
 It’s all about a healthy lifestyle, says Ray Chung, MD, medical director of the liver transplant program at Massachusetts General Hospital.